Archive for July, 2005

 Move the rack to the lower third of the oven and continue to heat the oven.

-Process the almonds with the flour in a food processor fitted with a steel blade until the almonds are finely ground.
+Process the almonds with the flour in a food processor, until the almonds are fine.
 Add the salt and baking powder and pulse to mix.

 Toss the fruit with one tablespoon of the flour mixture so they won’t sink to the bottom of the bar.
 Set aside.